How to Say Excuse Me in English (With Context Examples)

 In emails or written communication, you probably wouldn't use "excuse me" much.
 It's primarily a spoken phrase.
 In writing, you'd use phrases like "I apologize for the interruption" or "if I may ask" instead.

-Anyway, if you're working on your English skills and want to learn from real content, Migaku's browser extension lets you look up words and phrases instantly while watching shows or reading articles.
+Anyway, if you're working on your English skills and want to learn from real content, Migaku's browser extension and app let you look up words and phrases instantly while watching shows or reading articles.
 You'll see "excuse me" used in tons of different contexts naturally.
 There's a 10-day free trial if you want to check it out.